matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ## Future extensions

+### Configurable mentions limits

 It maybe desirable for room administrators to configure the number of allowed mentions in a message, e.g. a conference may want to mention 50 people at once or it may be appropriate for a kudos room to mention the 15 people on your team.
 Since it is easy enough to work around the limit of 10 mentions in socially appropriate situations (by sending multiple messages) it does not seem worth the technical complexity of allowing this number to be configurable.

+### Muted except for mentions push rules

+By leaving the mentions array unencrypted it allows for a "muted-except-for-mentions" push rule.
+This is particularly useful for large (encrypted) rooms where you would like to receive push notifications for mentions *only*.
+It is imperative for the homeserver to be able to send a push in this case since some mobile platforms, e.g. iOS, do not sync regularly in the background.

 ## Alternatives